 Use this opportunity to point the user to one of your pillar articles.

-#4.
-Don’t sweat too Much on Blog Design.
+4. Don’t Sweat Much on Blog Design

-Believe me, I know how this aspect can be so tempting that you can be forced to start tweaking your blog design here and there every week, or even days from each other.
+Believe me, I know how this aspect can be so tempting that you can be forced to start tweaking your blog design here and there every week.
+Or even days from each other.

-#5.
-Use The Power of Guest Blogging.
+5. Use The Power of Guest Blogging

-Not really so, especially if you’re nobody when getting started on the blogosphere.
+Not so, especially if you’re nobody when getting started on the blogosphere.
 I mean you have no bloggers network to leverage and no name to your writing ability.

-It does not matter to them, what they do care about is your present quality, how good your writing is at the moment and what you can offer them.
+It does not matter to them.
+What they do care about is your present quality.
+How good your writing is at the moment and what you can offer them.

-Here is it the thing:
+Here is the thing:

 This search string will present you with a search result of blogs that accept guest articles: